-To help address the issue at Auburn, the College of Agriculture’s Agriculture Student Council, better known as Ag Council, is collecting nonperishable food items for the Campus Food Pantry, a service available to students struggling financially.
+To help address the issue at Auburn, the College of Agriculture’s Agriculture Student Council, better known as Ag Council, collected nonperishable food items for the Campus Food Pantry, a service available to students struggling financially.

 The food drive kicked off Oct.
-3 and will run through Oct.
+3 and ran through Oct.
 16, the day that countries worldwide celebrate annually as World Food Day.

-For the food drive, Ag Council members will set up donation bins at various Ag Hill locations, including the Comer Hall lobby and the Poultry Science Building.
-The food pantry’s biggest needs right now are canned meats, rice, cereals, soup, pasta sauce and jelly as well as toiletries Ag Council President Will Howard Wendland says.
+For the food drive, Ag Council members set up donation bins at various Ag Hill locations, including the Comer Hall lobby and the Poultry Science Building.
+Ag Council President Will Howard Wendland said the food pantry’s biggest needs were canned meats, rice, cereals, soup, pasta sauce and jelly as well as toiletries.
+The food drive got a big boost when the Alabama Peanut Producers Association donated 10 cases of peanut butter.

 “We’re just trying to collect as much food as possible,” Wendland says.
 “Most students are fortunate to not have to worry about food, so we may not realize that one of our classmates is struggling with enough resources to even feed himself.
 We just want to be able to help our fellow students and take away that worry.”

 The Campus Food Pantry was established in 2012 and is a service of Auburn Cares, an Office of Student Affairs division that serves as an advocate, liaison or resource to students in times of need, distress or emergency.

 Sarah Grace Walters, Auburn Cares coordinator, says the number of students requesting food assistance has increased each year.
 So has student awareness of the Campus Food Pantry and its policies.